keithbabinec/Archivial/README.md

 OzetteCmd.exe add-netsource --uncpath "\\networkshare\public\media\playlists"
 ```

-**Example: Add an authenticated network/UNC source folder to backup, using all of the optional arguments.**
+**Example: Add a network credential, then add an authenticated network/UNC source folder to backup, using all of the optional arguments.**

-Note: The credential must be stored/saved using the add-netcredential command prior to saving the source.
+Note: The credential must be stored using the add-netcredential command prior to saving an authenticated netsource.
 ```
 OzetteCmd.exe add-netcredential --credentialname 'Drobo-NAS-Device' --username 'drobo_read_only_user' --password '******'
 OzetteCmd.exe add-netsource --uncpath "\\networkshare\private\docs\taxes" --credentialname 'Drobo-NAS-Device' --priority High --revisions 3 --matchfilter "*.pdf"